Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 “I never teach my pupils; I only attempt to provide the conditions in which they can learn.” – Albert Einstein

-BYOD helps students work together and share content with ease, it also makes it easier for the teachers to collaborate with students to give them the required help.
+BYOD in schools helps students work together and share content with ease, it also makes it easier for the teachers to collaborate with students to give them the required help.
 When it comes to group projects, collaboration is simple and effective.

 “Alone we can do so little; together we can do so much.” – Helen Keller